ropensci/cffr/tests/testthat/_snaps/cff_create.md

         email: fake@gmail.com
       - name: I am an entity
         date-end: '2020-01-01'
-      abstract: The 'Codemeta' Project defines a 'JSON-LD' format for describing software metadata, as detailed at <https://codemeta.github.io>.
-This package provides utilities to generate, parse, and modify 'codemeta.json' files automatically for R packages, as well as tools and examples for working with 'codemeta.json' 'JSON-LD' more generally.
       repository-code: https://github.com/ropensci/codemetar
       url: https://ropensci.github.io/codemetar
-      date-released: ~
       contact:
       - family-names: Hernangómez
         given-names: Diego